Siġġiewi

-Siġġiewi (Is-Siġġiewi /mt/), also called by its title Città Ferdinand, is a city and a local council in the Western Region of Malta.
+Siġġiewi (Is-Siġġiewi /mt/), also called by its title Città Ferdinand, is a city and a local council in the Western Region of Malta.The island of Filfla is part of the village.
 It is the third largest council in Malta by surface area, after Rabat and Mellieħa.
-Siġġiewi is situated on a plateau a few kilometers away from Mdina (the ancient capital city of Malta) and 10 km away from Valletta, the contemporary capital.
+Siġġiewi is situated on a plateau approximately 5 kilometers (3 miles) away from Mdina (the ancient capital city of Malta) and 10 km away from Valletta, the contemporary capital.

+The population of Siġġiewi was 9,697 in July 2024.
+This included 4,895 males and 4,802 females; 8,947 Maltese nationals and 750 foreign nationals.